KRoverSystems/KRover/README.md

 #  ⌘ KRover ⌘
 KRover is a Symbolic Execution Engine for Dynamic Kernel Analysis.
-A kernel analyst can develop a kernel analysis program on top of KRover and invokes the latter as a library.
+A kernel analyst can develop a kernel analysis program on top of KRover and invoke the latter as a library.
 The program benefits from the following KRover features.

 1. KRover takes a live kernel thread as input and functions without(necessarily) relying on the kernel source code.
 KRover neither instruments the kernel binary nor applies Dynamic Binary Translation (DBT).